Sautéed Okra Recipe that Will Make an Okra Convert Out of You!

 I posted this photo on my personal Instagram and Facebook pages with the tag…“Been anticipating our okra harvest this summer!
 It’s time!
-First bounty!
 Mmmmm good!”
 And so many of the comments had some type of reference to fried okra.
 Now I do loooooove fried okra.
 It’s one of my favorite things to order at any southern cookin’ restaurant and it also reminds me of my childhood.
 My dad always grew okra in our garden growing up and he would fry it up in his Fry Daddy for dinner.
 It was one of only two ways I knew to eat okra and I loved it.

 My Resident Gardener on the other hand has always despised okra because of the slime inside…or as he says, the “snot”.
 So needless to say I never cooked okra for us and I don’t think he was too disappointed when our okra plants the first two years in our garden were nibbled up by little critters until…

 …until we went to a friend’s house for dinner who sautéed up some okra from their garden for us for dinner.
 My Resident Gardener reluctantly…but graciously, tried a few.
 Anticipating the slime, he thought he was going to have to swallow it like an oyster…but to his…and all of our surprise and eating pleasure, there was no slime!
 He was an instant okra convert…so much so that now he often nibbles them up before they even make it to the table.
 And although fried okra was always my favorite growing up…I’m a convert too…really preferring sautéed okra to fried.
 It’s healthier, not nearly as messy to prepare, and it’s “snot-free”…as Doug says…and it’s super yummy!
 Mmmmmm good!
 I’m hoping by sharing this alternative way to cook it that some of you may become converts too!

 Here’s What You Do to Prepare Sautéed Okra…